edgedb/easy-edgedb/README.md

 }
 ```

 The url works nicely too.
-Here it is: [https://geohack.toolforge.org/geohack.php?params=54.4858 N 0.6206 W](https://geohack.toolforge.org/geohack.php?params=54.4858 N 0.6206 W] You can see that it takes you directly to the city of Whitby.
+Here it is: https://geohack.toolforge.org/geohack.php?params=54.4858_N_0.6206_W You can see that it takes you directly to the city of Whitby.